jordaneremieff/djantic/docs/usage.md

 profile = Profile.objects.create(user=user, website="https://github.com", location="AU")
 ```

-Then use the `from_django` method to load this object:
+Then use the `from_orm` method to load this object:

 ```python
 from djantic import ModelSchema